Heat Transfer Modeling Software for Advanced Simulation

 The view factors are computed using the hemicube, the ray-shooting, or direct integration area method.
 For computationally effective simulations, it is possible to define planes or sectors of symmetry.
 When combined with a moving frame, the surface-to-surface radiation interface automatically updates the view factors as the geometrical configuration deforms.

-Easily account for phase change disruptions in heat transfer analyses with the Heat Transfer Module.
-The Phase Change Material node implements the apparent heat capacity formulation to account for phase change.
-It accounts for enthalpy of phase change and changes in material properties, including the ability to model volume changes using moving meshes.
+Modeling phase change phenomena in heat transfer analyses is easy with the Heat Transfer Module.
+The Phase Change Material feature implements the apparent heat capacity formulation and accounts for enthalpy of phase change as well as changes in material properties, including the ability to model volume changes and topology change.

 Conduction, Convection, and Radiation Analyses